 4 Now at Joint Center for Earth Systems Technology, University of Maryland at Baltimore County, MD

-5 Naval Research Laboratory, Monterey, CA
+5 US Naval Research Laboratory, Monterey, CA

 Correspondence to: Steven D. Miller (Steven.Miller@colostate.edu)

 Abstract.
 Lofted mineral dust over data-sparse regions presents considerable challenges to satellite-based remote sensing methods and numerical weather prediction alike.
 The Southwest Asia domain is replete with such examples, with its diverse array of dust sources, dust mineralogy, and meteorologically-driven lofting mechanisms on multiple spatial and temporal scales.
 A microcosm of these challenges occurred over 3-4 August 2016 when two dust plumes, one lofted within an inland dry air mass and another embedded within a moist air mass, met over the Southern Arabian Peninsula.
 Whereas conventional infrared-based techniques readily detected the dry air mass dust plume, they experienced marked difficulties in detecting the moist air mass dust plume, which only became apparent when visible reflectance revealed it crossing over an adjacent dark water background.
 In combining information from numerical modelling, multi-satellite/multi-sensor observations of lofted dust and moisture profiles, and idealized radiative transfer simulations, we develop a better understanding of the environmental controls of this event, characterizing the sensitivity of infrared-based dust detection to column water vapor, dust vertical extent, and dust optical properties.
 Differences in assumptions of dust complex refractive index translate to variations in the sign and magnitude of the split-window brightness temperature difference commonly used for detecting mineral dust.
 A multi-sensor technique for mitigating the radiative masking effects of water vapor via modulation of the split-window dust-detection threshold, predicated on idealized simulations tied to these driving factors, is proposed and demonstrated.
-The new technique, indexed to independent-sensor description of the surface-to-500 mb atmospheric column moisture, reveals parts of the missing dust plume embedded in the moist air mass, with best performance over land surfaces.
+The new technique, indexed to an independent description of the surface-to-500 hPa atmospheric column moisture, reveals parts of the missing dust plume embedded in the moist air mass, with best performance over land surfaces.

 1 Introduction

-Mineral dust poses unique and significant challenges to U.S. Navy operations in terms of its effects on visibility, electronics performance, and electro-optical signal propagation.
+The monitoring of mineral dust lifecycle is a high priority for the global aerosol community in terms of basic research, climate and operational purposes (Benedetti et al., 2018).
+To the latter, mineral dust poses unique and significant challenges in terms of its effects on visibility, electronics performance, and electro-optical signal propagation.
 The coastal (littoral) zones represent a unique challenge for analyzing and predicting the evolution of aerosol distributions and properties.
-The land/sea interface (surface and air mass discontinuities) gives rise to highly dynamic and diurnally-varying flow patterns which redistribute dust horizontally and vertically, and through changes in humidity, modulate its optical properties on fine spatial and temporal scales [van den Heever et al., 2006; Igel et al., 2018].
+The land/sea interface (surface and air mass discontinuities) gives rise to highly dynamic and diurnally-varying flow patterns which redistribute dust horizontally and vertically, and through changes in humidity, modulate its optical properties on fine spatial and temporal scales [van den Heever et al., 2006; Reid et al., 2008; Igel et al., 2018].
 Coastal topography further complicates redistribution patterns, and can also serve as focal points for convection and associated convective downdrafts which redistribute and loft new dust in arid environments (e.g., Grant and van den Heever 2014; Seigel and van den Heever 2012; Miller et al., 2008).